 Commencement - All graduates have the opportunity to take our graduation sustainability pledge and receive a green ribbon for their gowns.
 PSU also seeks to reduce the impact of this large event through purchasing decisions.
 Flowers from the ceremony are planted on campus through a partnership with Landscaping, all materials are printed on 100% post-consumer recycled paper, and gowns are made from recycled bottles.
 Read more about our sustainable commencement practices here.

 University Housing and Residence Life (UHRL) - UHRL manages PSU's Community Garden through Residence Housing Association.
 Garden plots are available on a first-come, first-serve basis.
-UHRL also co-hosts Chuck it for Charity during move-out and co-sponsors the EcoReps program with the Sustainability Leadership Center.
+UHRL also co-hosts Chuck it for Charity during move-out and co-sponsors the EcoReps program with the Student Sustainability Center.

 Learn more and get involved: